xiaodaigh/Fread.jl/README.md

 ## How does it work internally?

-The function `fread` does a couple of things
+The function `fread` does a few of things

 1. Reads the CSV using `data.table::fread`
 2. Saves the `data.frame` in feather format